MontrealAI/AGI-Agent-v0/README.md

 ## Conclusion

-By simplifying the advanced multi-tier design into one universal L1 “country” token per Business, personal tokens per Agent on L2, and $AGI as the global settlement layer, we retain the entire Multi-Agent AI DAO architecture:
+By simplifying the advanced multi-tier design into one universal L1 “country” token per Business, personal tokens per Agent on L2, and $AGI as the global settlement layer, we retain the entire Multi-Agent AI DAO architecture while keeping it efficient, intuitive, and legally shielded:

 - **AGI Agents** = “Sentient being” on L2